chadrem/market_bot/README.markdown

 == Benchmarks

 Below are fairly typical results using 20 http workers (Typhoeus::Hydra.new(:max_concurrency => 20).
 The first benchmark downloads/parses a leaderboard containing 504 entries.
 The second benchmark takes those 504 entries, converts them to MarketBot::Android::App objects and then downloads/parses their details.
-Note that 20 workers are using to prevent DOSing the market servers.
+Note that 20 workers are used to prevent DOSing the market servers.
 Higher values may work, but I don't recommend it.

     $ rake benchmark:android
     ----------------------------------------------------